 The Investment Policy includes a general objective to hold investments to maturity, with final maturity of up to five years for certain instruments, and no more than 40% of the portfolio invested beyond two years at the time of purchase.
-The maximum weighted average maturity of the overall portfolio shall not exceed two years.
-See the tables on the following pages showing fair value and weighted average maturity of the Authority's investments for the fiscal years ended December 31, 2018 and 2017.
+It also provides that the maximum weighted average maturity of the overall portfolio shall not exceed two years.
+See the tables on the following pages showing fair value and weighted average maturity of the Authority's investments for the fiscal years ended December 31, 2019 and 2018.

-Foreign Currency Risk - Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
-As of December 31, 2018 and 2017, the Authority had no foreign currency risk in its general cash and investment portfolio which is denominated in U.S. dollars.
-The Authority's defined benefit plan and its OPEB Plan, as described in Notes 8 and 9 in the accompanying notes to the financial statements, respectively, have indirect exposure to currency risk due to investments in American Depositary Receipts ("ADRs"); however, they are not included in foreign currency as they are denominated in U.S. dollars and accounted for at fair market value.
-As of December 31, 2018 and 2017, the indirect exposure to currency risk for the defined benefit plan was \$10,865 and \$15,636, respectively, and for the OPEB Plan, the indirect currency exposure was \$4,717 and \$5,070, respectively
+Foreign Currency Risk - Foreign currency risk occurs when changes in exchange rates adversely affect the fair value of an investment or a deposit.
+As of December 31, 2019 and 2018, the Authority had no foreign currency risk in its general cash and investment portfolio, which is denominated in U.S. dollars.
+The Authority's defined benefit plan and its OPEB Plan, as described in Notes 8 and 9 in the accompanying notes to the financial statements, respectively, have indirect exposure to currency risk due to investments in American Depositary Receipts ("ADRs"); however, they are not included in foreign currency as they are denominated in U.S. dollars and accounted for at fair value.
+As of December 31, 2019 and 2018, the indirect exposure to foreign currency risk for the defined benefit plan was \$14,055 and \$10,865, respectively, and for the OPEB Plan, the indirect currency exposure was \$6,543 and \$4,717, respectively